List of Hellsing characters

-Hellsing, is a manga series written and illustrated by Kouta Hirano.
+Hellsing is a manga series written and illustrated by Kouta Hirano, also adapted as the anime series Hellsing, the OVA Hellsing Ultimate.
 It tells the story of a powerful vampire named Alucard and his battle against supernatural forces in service of the titular Hellsing Organization.
 The series takes place primarily in a fictitious United Kingdom, which is under attack by the undead forces characterized as a rogue Nazi battalion which survived the end of World War II.
-Many of the characters in Hellsing were based on concepts from Hirano's prior works as a freelance manga artist.
+Many of the characters in Hellsing were based on concepts from Hirano prior works as a freelance manga artist.

 Hellsing Organization

-The main characters at the start of the series are members of the Hellsing Organization—a clandestine British royal order that is tasked with defending the United Kingdom from supernatural threats.
+The main characters at the start of the series are members of the Hellsing Organization—a clandestine British royal order that is tasked with defending the United Kingdom from supernatural threats in the manga.